 Planting Potatoes in the Soil

-people grow them in rows but you can still grow them anyhow base on your garden bed and other plants you intend to grow in your garden. if you grow in rows, make the rows at least 2 feet apart.
+With a hoe or a shovel, dig a trench about 6 inches wide and 8 inches deep, most people grow it in rows, but you could still grow it based on your garden bed and other plants that you intend to sprout in your garden.
+If you grow in rows, create rows at least two feet asunder.

 How to Plant Potatoes in Container or Raise bed

 The first item you need is a box, and the cheap way to get there is to use an old tank, or you can create your own container with cheap lumber like this photo, or you can use an old storage container or design your own with a burlap or landscape cloth.
 You can just plant potatoes, too, and just plant your potatoes in them.

 Dept of container – at least 20 inches

 You need to plant soil, to save cash I make mine-Start by mixing good garden soil, compost, manure any other organic matter together in a container, recollect the more organic material like fertilizer and manure the better, you would like the mixture to be loose and full of plant nutrients.
 You can also apply a few handfuls of organic fertilizer.

 Be sure the bottle is fully drained, so it doesn’t leave a few gaps in the bottom of the container.

 Don’t worry, there aren’t a lot of these potato growers out there.